asony03/Git-Bot/README.md

 * **Observer pattern and Facade pattern in action:**

 Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the sub systems.
 This pattern adds an interface to existing system to hide its complexities.
-This pattern involves a single entry point which provides simplified methods required by client and delegates calls to sub systems.
+It also involves a single entry point which provides simplified methods required by client and delegates calls to the respective handlers.

 ![facade](https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/facade%20patter.jpg)